ma-px/Understanding-Object-Oriented-Programming/chapter-1.md

 For example, some data might be used by one set of functions, while a different set uses other data.
 Yet, because they all live in the same global scope, conflicts and unintended interactions are common.

 OOP solves this by putting data and the functions that work with it into self-contained units called objects.
-Each object creates a scoped-like environment for both its data and its functions.
+Each object creates a scope-like environment for both its data and its functions.
 As a result, the data and methods are no longer part of the global or outer scope and cannot be accessed directly from the outer scope.
 This prevents them from polluting the global scope and eliminates many of the problems caused by a shared global state.

-In other words, “grouping data and functions”  essentially means creating a dedicated, scoped-like environment for them, one that is isolated from the outer scope.
+In other words, “grouping data and functions”  essentially means creating a dedicated, scope-like environment for them, one that is isolated from the outer scope.

 <figure>
     <img src="assets/chapter-1/fig2.png" width="650" alt="Objects in the Global Scope" align="center">